nas5690/SimpleHeuristic/README.md

 # SimpleHeuristic
-Writing a simple heuristic to predict survivors of Titanic disaster.
+For this exercise, I wrote a simple heuristic that uses the passengers' gender to predict if that person survived the Titanic disaster.